 A Hamburger lunch fundraiser is a quick fundraiser with little manpower needed.
 Have youth and adults active to serve the lunch.
 Once all tickets are sold, you will have a good idea on how many lunches to prepare.
 Prepare for 2 3 dozen more lunches for shoppers leaving the store.

-As always, have flyers handy to give to shoppers advising them what you are raising money for and that they are welcome to make a Mobile Text donation, online donation today or can mail the form printed on the flyer in to your groups post office box.
+As always, have flyers handy to give to shoppers advising them what you are raising money for and that they are welcome to make an online donation today or can mail the form printed on the flyer in to your groups post office box.

-Have some snacks on hand like cookies, cupcakes, trail mix, rice crispy treats, chocolate bars or something similar for those not wanting a full meal.
+Have some snacks on hand like cookies, cupcakes, trail nut mix, rice crispy treats, chocolate bars or something similar for those not wanting a full meal.
 Children accompanying adults are great customers for snacks like these.
 Sell your own branded coffees for a little extra.
 Kilambe Coffee & Tea offers custom labels for free.